avenika100/crypto_clustering/README.md

     - What is the total explained variance of the three principal components?
 * Create a new DataFrame with the scaled PCA data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-    - The first five rows of the scaled PCA DataFrame should appear as follows:

 The first five rows of the PCA DataFrame